Estimated tax due dates: When are quarterly tax payments due for small business owners?

 You have a few options for paying your quarterly taxes.
 They are as follows:

-1. Apply your refund from this year to your estimated taxes for the next year (at the time you submit your annual tax return).
+- Apply your refund from this year to your estimated taxes for the next year (when you submit your annual tax return).

-2. Use Form 1040-ES to figure your estimated tax.
-Then mail a check or money order with Form 1040-ES each quarter.
+- Use IRS Form 1040-ES to figure your estimated tax.
+Then, mail a check or money order with IRS Form 1040-ES each quarter.

-3. Visit IRS.gov to use the Electronic Federal Tax Payment System.
-Here you can make payments weekly, quarterly, or monthly, and you can set up payments up to a year in advance.
+- Visit IRS.gov to use the Electronic Federal Tax Payment System.
+Here, you can make payments weekly, quarterly, or monthly.
+You can even set up payments up to a year in advance.

-4. Enlist the help of a Block Advisors small business certified tax pro.
-You can add this service to your tax prep and a tax pro will review your unique situation and suggest changes to your quarterly amount.
+- Enlist the help of a Block Advisors small business certified tax professional.
+You can add this service to your tax prep.
+A tax pro will review your unique situation and suggest changes to your quarterly amount.

 Need motivation to get things sorted by the estimated tax due dates?
 Check out 5 reasons to knock out your taxes this week!